PROFESSIONAL LEARNING

 Parents and caregivers are the first teachers in a child’s life, being there to guide them through early milestones.
 Putting their children into the education system can feel jarring because they’re no longer the primary educator.
 This is when forming a relationship with the teacher becomes crucial.
 Communicating with teachers lets families stay involved so they can support what’s happening in the classroom.

-For teachers, being able to communicate with parents helps them better understand a child’s strengths and their own individual personality and learning style.
-The more information they have about a student, the more teachers can focus on teaching and being able to address and overcome challenges along the way that may be unique to each child.
+For teachers, being able to communicate with families helps them better understand a child’s strengths and their own individual personality and learning style.
+The more information they have about a student, the more teachers can focus on teaching and addressing challenges along the way that may be unique to each child.

 • Improved academic achievement